vlad-zhukov/redux-status/README.md

 - `setStatusTo(statusName, nextStatus)` _(Function)_: Similar
 to `setStatus()` but also takes in a `statusName` as the first argument.
 Recommended for setting data to another statuses.
-- `initialize(config)` _(Function)_
-- `destroy()` _(Function)_
+- `refresh()` _(Function)_: Forces the update of async values.
+Note that it will call the memoized function.
+- `initialize()` _(Function)_: The internal function that is be called when the component mounts.
+- `destroy()` _(Function)_: The internal function that is be called when the component unmounts.

-These props are the ones that have been used during initialization.
+The following props are the ones that have been used during the initialization.
 They are not connected to the store for performance reasons, but it might be changed in the future if there will be a strong reason to do that.

 - `statusName` _(String)_
-- `initialValues` _(Object)_
 - `persist` _(Boolean)_
 - `[getStatusState(state)]` _(Function)_

-__Instance methods__
+__Instance properties__

-The following methods are exposed as component instance methods so they can be called from the outer component.
+The following properties are public so they can be called from the outside.

+- `status` _(getter)_
 - `setStatus(nextStatus)`
 - `setStatusTo(statusName, nextStatus)`
+- `refresh()`

-Based on the example above:
+An example that utilizes instance methods based on the example above:
 ```jsx
 const Counter = reduxStatus({
     name: 'Counter',